EricReiche/MFBCmsBundle/README.md

  - Dynamic blocks: Include "templates" from DataBase anywhere on the page
  - Press releases: Kind of a "news" system for press releases.
 There is a "current" page which displays the newest release and an "archive" which contains a list of all past releases with the teaser content.
+ - News: basic implementation of a blog/news system.
+ - Pages: Static content pages
+ - Menu: Navigation tree

 # Dependencies

- Depends on TwigStringBundle & Presta Sitemap Bundle.
+Depends on doctrine extensions (nested sets tree for menu), TwigStringBundle (blocks) & Presta Sitemap Bundle.

 # Installation